 The quarterly issued Journal Dialogues in Clinical Neuroscience & Mental Health (DCNMH) considers the publication of Editorial and Guest Editorials, Review articles, Forefront Reviews, Drug reviews, General articles, Special articles, Original Research articles, as well as of Case Reports, Viewpoints and Letters to the Editor.
 The editorial board of the journal also has the right to publish the abstracts of Congresses, Seminars etc. The DCNMH does not have page, table or figure restrictions, and authors are encouraged to write complete papers that contain all the data necessary to present their findings persuasively.
 The DCNMH also features studies that focus on negative results, failure to reproduce, tools and methods, as well as on new theories, models or hypothesis.

 Publications of the DCNMH are available to every internet user.
 Authors remain the copyright holders and grant the community the right to copy, distribute, display, use commercially and make derivative works.
 The third party (the person who uses the published works) has to give credit to the original author.
 The DCNMH follows the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (ICJME).
 Articles submitted for publication should be written in English language.
-Each paper is typically evaluated by at least two Editors or ad hoc reviewers and is accepted by the Chief Editors.
+Each paper is typically evaluated by at least two Editors or ad hoc reviewers and is considered for acceptance by the Chief Editor.
 The copy-editor of the journal has the right to change the language structure of the manuscript without transforming its meaning by the author.
 Prior to submitting your manuscript, please ensure that it has been prepared according to the guidelines below.